MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

-`Graphics::Buffer::CreateVertexBuffer(...)` and `Graphics::Buffer::CreateIndexBuffer(...)` factory functions and generated data is filled to buffers with `Graphics::Buffer::SetData(...)` call, which is taking a collection of sub-resources, where every subresource is derived from `Data::Chunk` and describes a continuous memory range as well as `Graphics::Resource::SubResource::Index` which is pointing to related part of resource.
+`Graphics::Buffer::CreateVertexBuffer(...)` and `Graphics::Buffer::CreateIndexBuffer(...)` factory functions and generated data is filled to buffers with `Graphics::Buffer::SetData(...)` call, which is taking a collection of sub-resources, where every subresource is derived from `Data::Chunk` and describes a continuous memory range as well as `Graphics::IResource::SubResource::Index` which is pointing to related part of resource.

 Similarly constants buffer is created with `Graphics::Buffer::CreateConstantBuffer(...)` and filled with data from member variable `m_shader_constants`.